 The Act gives states the power to recruit healthcare workers.

 Because doctors, nurses, and other health care providers are the backbone of the health care system, the Act supports and expands our Nation’s health care workforce.

 TITLE VI – Transparency and Program Integrity

 The Affordable Care Act focuses on keeping Americans informed about healthcare.

-Doctor-patient relationships are strengthened via cutting edge medical research and access to more data to allow doctors and patients to make the decisions that work best for them.
+It attempts to strengthen doctor-patient relationships using new medical research and access to more data to allow doctors and patients to make the decisions that work best for them.